 Assessment: Add more ice and try again.

 This was the day that Big Mr had his wisdom teeth removed.
 I was also prepping some things for Thanksgiving, so I needed an easy snack.
-I didn’t realize that I did indeed have a lemon, so I used squeeze lemon and dried lemon peel.
-I served it with pita chips.
+Since I didn’t realize that I did indeed have a lemon, I used a squeeze lemon and dried lemon peel.
+Then, I served it with pita chips.
 Two of my kids asked if somebody had been sick in the house.
 When they discovered it was this dip, they refused to try it.
 I didn’t think it smelled awful.
 It tasted pretty good.
 Mostly the hubby ate it.

 Assessment: I may look for other versions…but I also may not.

 My sister-in-law was doing all of the traditional cooking for Thanksgiving.
 I know…I’m so lucky!
-I made some pies, but wanted to bring something different as well.
+I made some pies but wanted to bring something different as well.
 As luck would have it, this recipe came across in my emails.
 One of the people that would be at Thanksgiving Dinner is a vegetarian, plus I would like to try to incorporate more vegetarian meals into my life.
 This nut loaf is actually vegan.

-This was a time consuming recipe.
+This was a time-consuming recipe.
 When I went to put the mix into the loaf pan, it looked too dry to me.
 I did not have time to have anything go wrong, and it was a pricy recipe to create as well.
 I added enough water to have it stick together (probably less than 1/2 cup).
 The loaf held together when I transferred it to a serving platter at dinner.

 The gravy threatened to do me in.
 It was no fault of its own.
 When I went to sprinkle in some pepper, the larger opening popped open and poured into the pan.
 That’s what I get using the measuring pepper instead of the pepper shaker.
 I took paper towels and blotted out the pepper that wasn’t covering mushrooms, dabbed the mushrooms… took a deep breath, put the tears back into their bay, and carried on.